dd86k/sha3-d/README.md

 - SHAKE-128
 - SHAKE-256

-When compiled with LDC (`release-nobounds`), this package rivals OpenSSL by being on-par in terms of performance (~120 MiB/s, 64 KiB buffer, tested on Ubuntu 20.04 LTS AMD64). _A much faster alternative to keccack-tiny!_
+When compiled with LDC (`-b release-nobounds`), this package matches the performance that OpenSSL offers. _A much faster alternative to keccack-tiny!_

-Compatible with DMD, GDC, and LDC.
+Compatible and tested with DMD, GDC, and LDC.

 # License